ArdaxHz/publoader/README.md

-# M+ MD Uploader
+# Official Publisher MangaDex Uploader
-## Run the bot from Finland, due to region blocking.
-Some chapters will show up as unavailable in other regions.
+## Works by reading new updates provided by the extensions.
+Extensions can be of any free-to-read chapters publisher.
-#### Tested on Python 3.9
+#### Tested on Python 3.9+

 ```bash